Last updated on June 23rd, 2024 at 11:13 pm

 What is Positional Power?

-Positional power is the capacity to influence others based on your organizational position.
+Positional power is the power of your position and the capacity to wield and influence others with it in your organizational position.

 Related: Different Types of Leadership